dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

 ---
 title: Remove DOM elements
-description: Remove a child element from the DOM.
+description: Learn how to set up basic scaffolding of a Dart web app.
+js: [{url: 'https://dartpad.dev/inject_embed.dart.js', defer: true}]

 prevpage:
   url: /tutorials/web/low-level-html/add-elements
   title: Add elements to the DOM
 ---

-{% include not-null-safe.md %}

 <div class="panel" markdown="1">

 #### <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?

-* Use _element_.remove() to remove an element from the DOM.
+* Use `element.remove()` to remove an element from the DOM.
-* Remove all children from an element with _element_.children.clear().
+* Remove all children from an element with `element.children.clear()`.
 * Function expressions are a convenient way to define single-use functions.
-* => is a shorthand syntax for defining functions that contain just one expression.
+* `=>` is a shorthand syntax for defining functions that contain just one expression.

 </div>

+{{site.alert.note}}
+    This page uses embedded DartPads to display runnable examples.
+    {% include dartpads-embedded-troubleshooting.md %}
+{{site.alert.end}}

 This tutorial shows you how to delete elements from the DOM.
 A new and improved version of the todo app from